pocketchange/pocketchange-android-sdk/README.md

 If you're using Unity go <a href="https://github.com/pocketchange/pocketchange-android-sdk-unity-plugin/blob/master/README.md">here</a>.

 Follow the instructions below to integrate the SDK.
-For a working demo application, see the demo-app directory.

 Prerequisites: [Eclipse][1], [Android SDK][2] (version 17 or later), and the [Android Plugin][3] (version 17 or later).